 The blazing inferno is imminently closer, and all that is living in the Land looks up toward these unknown beings, wearing masks where they should be breathing and staring down into empty hands.
 None of them think to glance up, not even for the briefest moment.
 They do not see the frightened Mothers and Children contemplating them from afar.

 The silence is deafening as the watchers hold their breath.
 The collision stops time, and the Land convulses.
 Rex’s legs buckle under him as a wave of burning air pushes his mother to the ground.
-A searing white light blinds him so he closes his eyes, hoping that this is all just another night terror.
+He closes his eyes as a searing white light blinds him, hoping that this is all just another episode of his night terrors.

 Left without much of a choice, Rex begins stepping forward.
 He stops for a moment and stares down at a single blade of grass growing between his feet, a miraculous remnant of a forgotten world.